vespoli/front-end-development-conventions/README.md

 #### Compass
 Use the compass utility to make any declarations that require vendor prefixes.
 This allows us to keep the prefixes up to date as we update compass.
 #### Breakpoint
-All media specific declarations should be made using breakpoint. *Most* declarations should use a global SASS variable like `$screen--large` or `$screen-medium`.
+All media specific declarations should be made using breakpoint. *Most* declarations should use a global SASS variable like `$screen-large` or `$screen-medium`.
 Occasionally you will need to declare non standard breaks to accomodate a specific scenario but should otherwise be avoided
 #### Nesting
 Don't go overboard with SASS nesting.
 It leads to inefficient, bloated and more difficultly overridden code.
 Component specific styles should however always be namespaces in their component by nesting them in the component container.